sketchplatform/sketchplatform.github.io/aboutme.md

 ### My Personal Life

-- If I am not working, I love to volunteer or mentor children over the Summer.
-I know it sounds cliche, but something about giving back to the community makes me all FLUTTERY inside.
+- If I am not working, I tend to volunteer or mentor children over the Summer.
+I know it sounds cliche, but something about giving back to the community makes me all fluttery inside.
 Plus the facilities have great central air conditioning.

-- I'm not saying that I am a chef or anything, but I find food SEXY and INNOVATIVE.
+- I'm not saying that I am a chef or anything, but I find food incredibily sexy and innovative.
 If you ever come over try my sweet "Panna Cotta."

-- Busy, busy, busy.
-I'm pretty sure you want to know all about my personal life, but there's not much to say I am dedicated to my work.
-I have one-day to recuperate, but instead it is spent on family and friends.
-The only excuse I have left is to incorperate my visual designs with work.
+- Before my little accident.
+I was a experienced martial artist in Tae-kwon-do (kickboxing).
+I no longer participate in the sport, but I still incorporate its techniques in my workout regiments.

+- I don't have any time to play video games anymore, but I still follow the latest trends in hardware and design.